KyleDencker/Competitive-Programming/CodeForces/readme.md

 # CodeForces

-In these we have rated and non-rated rounds.
+In these we have solution to problems from rated and non-rated rounds.